V3D4NTH/io/README.md

-# i-o-assignments
+# I/O
-Assignments from PESU I/O Course on Linux.
+Assignments from the Slot-13 PESU I/O Course on Linux.